zankoAn/config_vim/README.md

 # Installation
       Enjoy your favorite packaging manager for installation and enjoy!
       Requirements Directory:
             mkdir  ~/.vim
             mkdir ~/.vim/colors
             and move the theme file you want to the color file

 # Activate Theme
       to activate the theme you want
       vi ~/.vimrc and write the name of your theme here

       example:
             colorscheme badwolf    #badwolf name of them

-# You can then download different colorschemes from the link below
+# Download link of all plugins used in  ****.vimrc  file
 Link for Download All Theme: [https://github.com/rafi/awesome-vim-colorschemes](url)

 Link for Download Plugin nerdtree: [https://github.com/scrooloose/nerdtree](url)